 3 Make the glaze: In a blender, puree 2 cups of the sliced berries with the sugar, pectin, cornstarch, and lemon juice until smooth.
 Transfer to a saucepan and set over medium high heat.

 Stir the glaze constantly until the mixture comes to a rolling boil.
-Boil for 1 minute.
+Once at a full rolling boil, boil for 1 minute.
 The glaze should be easy to stir and slightly thickened.
-If it seems like the the glaze is thickening up too much (to more of a jelly-like consistency) remove it from heat immediately.
+If it seems like the the glaze is thickening to more of a jelly-like consistency remove it from heat immediately.

 Transfer the glaze to a large bowl using a spatula and allow to cool for 20 minutes.
 Scoop out and set aside 1/4 cup of the glaze; you'll use this for the top of the pie.

 4 Fill the pie: Stir the remaining sliced strawberries into the bowl of glaze until evenly coated.
 Spoon the filling into the pie.
-Level it so that the slices are flat, and arrange the reserved, halved strawberries on top.
+Level it so that all the slices lay flat, like shingles.
+Arrange the reserved, halved strawberries on top.

 Thin the reserved glaze with 1 to 2 tablespoons of water, and brush it over the pie.

 5 Refrigerate for 1 hour, or until the glaze is set.
 The pie is best served on the day it is made.
 Texture of the pie as you slice it will be loose, with some berries tumbling out as you serve.